coditory/gradle-webjar-plugin/readme.md

 ## Using for a front end submodule

-There is a project with two submodules:
+There is a [sample project](https://github.com/coditory/gradle-webjar-plugin-sample) with two submodules:

 ```
 my-project